venkataraokadari/virual-agent-lab/INSTRUCTIONS.md

 ## Configure and test the dialog service

   **Note:** Steps 1-5 are optional.
-They show you how to set up and use the separaet dialog test tool.
+They show you how to set up and use the separate dialog test tool.

   1. Test the sample dialog flow by deploying the [Dialog Tool](https://github.com/watson-developer-cloud/dialog-tool?cm_mc_uid=79962573693514539991735&cm_mc_sid_50200000=1456761145).
 While the dialog tool is not required to build this application, it will help you manage and test your dialog flows going forward.